polyaxon/polyaxon/site/docs/setup/platform/rabbitmq-ha.md

 Polyaxon ships with a default Rabbitmq based on the stable [Helm chart](https://github.com/helm/charts/tree/master/stable/rabbitmq-ha).

-You can check the chart values to extend it's configuration.
+You can check the chart values to extend its configuration.

 ## External Rabbitmq